Recording Audio in the Mission Field

 First, find a quiet area.
 Two of the most convenient and effective places to record audio is inside a car and inside a closet.
 The soft upholstery of a car interior, as well as the hanging clothes inside a closet, help to damper pesky echos.
-Ensure that the surroundings are quiet and you won’t be distributed while you record.
+Most importantly, ensure that the surroundings are quiet and that you won’t be distributed while you record.

 Make sure that the smartphone is placed at least a foot away from the speaker’s mouth.
 Also, try to reduce any movement in the recording area.
 Turning pages or rustling clothes will all be picked up on the recorder.

-Once you’ve finished recording your audio, transfer it to a laptop.
-You can make edits or adjustments using Audacity, a free audio editing software.
+Finally, once you’ve finished recording your audio, transfer it to a laptop.
+Make edits or adjustments using Audacity, a free audio editing software.
 Format the audio files and load them onto a microSD card.
 It’s now ready to be loaded into the MegaVoice audio Bible!

-To ensure that your recorded audio files are protected from being overwritten, you can use the SAFE from MegaVoice to temporarily lock or permanently lock your microSD cards.
+Make sure your recorded audio files are protected from being overwritten by using the SAFE from MegaVoice to temporarily lock or permanently lock your microSD cards.